ocurrent/ocurrent/README.md

 `level` gives a rough estimate of the cost or risk of the operation.
 You can use the `--confirm` option to decide which operations OCurrent will perform automatically.

+As well as caching build operations (which take a key and produce a value), you can also cache outputs (which take a key and a value as input).
+For example, the `Docker.tag` operation above uses the output cache.

 See the [Current_cache][] API for more information.

 ### The build cache